A museum in Winnipeg, Manitoba, Canada showcases railway history

 Plan to spend about an hour in the museum.
 Train enthusiasts will want to allow more time.
 Guided tours (running about one-and-a-half hours) are available, but need to be booked a couple of weeks in advance.

 The museum is open year-round.
-Hours vary by season so check the website.
+Hours vary by season so check the website or call the museum.
 Be aware that the museum is built around railway tracks.
 Although it is walled in and roofed, it is not completely sealed and it will be cold in the winter.
 Leave your parka and gloves on.